soulseekah/Entry-Revisions/readme.txt

 3. Edit entries in Gravity Forms as normal
 4. You'll see a "Revisions" meta box on the entries page.
 Click the link next to the revision to compare versions, and restore.

+== Filters ==

+- `gv-entry-revisions/delete-after-restore` boolean Should the revision be removed after it has been restored?
+Default: `false`
+- `gv-entry-revisions/restore-entry-meta` boolean Whether to restore entry meta as well as field values.
+Default: false

 == Changelog ==

 = 1.0 =